-- A limited number of rising seniors and juniors will be able to obtain off-campus housing of their choice for the academic year.
+A limited number of rising seniors and juniors will be able to obtain off-campus housing of their choice for the academic year.
 Sophomores are not eligible.

     - These students will not be required to pay the College charges for room and board, but will be required to pay for each meal eaten on campus, consistent with arrangements already in effect for day students.
 By not paying the charges for room and board, the student is fully responsible for finding and paying for their own off-campus housing.

     - Students who have accepted permission to live off-campus should understand that housing in College residence halls cannot be guaranteed if a student decides they would like to resume living on campus.
 Please make housing arrangements with this in mind.

-- For those students receiving financial aid, please contact Student Financial Services about how this off-campus move will impact your financial aid package.
+    - For those students receiving financial aid, you must contact Student Financial Services about how this off-campus move will impact your financial aid package before you apply.
 Note: Mount Holyoke grant funding will be reduced when room and board charges are removed from the bill unless moving off-campus has been approved as a housing accommodation through AccessAbility Services.